GauravS99/personal-website/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Deploying Updates

+This is more for me to keep track of how to deploy updates.

+After making changes, git commit and push them.
+Then, run:
+### `npm run build`
 ### `npm run deploy`

-This command was added to help publish updates to the website.
 Inspired by this tutorial: https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f